 Cost will depend on the severity of your case and duration of your treatment.
 For instance, the more severe the malocclusion, the more aligners you'll require and the more your treatment will cost.

 In many cases, the cost of Invisalign is comparable to that of traditional orthodontic treatment (braces).

 You may find that Invisalign meshes very comfortably with your daily routine.

 You can remove your aligners whenever you need to eat, drink, brush and floss.
-That means absolutely no dietary restrictions, and brushing and flossing is just as easy as ever.
+That means absolutely no dietary restrictions, and brushing and flossing are much like they were before beginning treatment.